 The Accountant in Bankruptcy is an executive agency of the Scottish Government.
 It is responsible for administering the process of personal bankruptcy and recording corporate insolvencies in Scotland.
-The site includes various publications and guides on the process of insolvency in Scotland, annual reports 1986-87 onwards, and relevant legislation (found under “Guidance”).
+The site includes various publications and guides on the process of insolvency in Scotland, annual reports 1986-87 onwards (under “About AIB”), and relevant legislation (found under “Guidance”).
 “AiB systems and tools” include an online Register of Insolvencies and a Debt Arrangement Scheme Register.

 The Companies List (formerly known as the Companies Court) is a specialist court, part of the Business and Property Courts of the High Court of Justice, which handles cases relating to insolvency of companies and other company matters.
-Information here on the GOV.UK portal site includes forms and guidance, location and contact details, and links to daily cause lists and to the Companies Court Winding Up List,
+Information here on the GOV.UK portal site includes forms and guidance, location and contact details, and a link to the Insolvency and Companies cause list.

 The Global Insolvency Law Database (GILD) is the World Bank’s legal portal for insolvency and creditor/debtor rights matters.
-The database includes reports, articles, coverage of recent developments in ICR law, the World Bank’s principles and guidelines and the UNCITRAL legislative guide on insolvency law.
-The Global Insolvency Legislation Resource provides links to bankruptcy, insolvency and commercial laws from around the world, which can be searched by country.
+It provides links to bankruptcy, insolvency and commercial laws from around the world, which can be searched by country.

 The Insolvency Service for Northern Ireland is part of the Department for the Economy.
 Its site includes links to relevant legislation, guidance for insolvency practitioners, and details of bankruptcy and liquidation processes in Northern Ireland.
 Legislation is found under the “Introduction to the Insolvency Service” tab.